 Contract Lifecycle Management Software Myths Debunked

-Like many other fields that have been around for a while, contract management has its fair share of myths that cause unnecessary confusion and delay.
+Like many other fields that have been around for a while, there are a fair share of contract management myths that cause unnecessary confusion and delay.
 Among the top contract management myths to overcome is a misunderstanding of what contract lifecycle management (CLM) software truly does.
 Whether your enterprise is considering the implementation of a CLM software or have one already up and running, help your contract management team overcome the following CLM software myths.